pvizeli/CmdParser/README.md

 # CmdParser

-A simple and most powerfull cmd parser with small memory footprint and realy fast algorithm.
+A simple and most powerful cmd parser with small memory footprint and realy fast algorithm.

 This library is for handling commands over i.e. serial and short data transfers.